 To me, and most people that know of meat, poultry and fish, BEEF is meat.
 Beef is not fish.
 Fish is not poultry.
 But BEEF is definitely meat.
 I went to the customer service desk to complain.
 I brought up the fact that by any reasonable definition, BEEF is meat.
 They would have none of that nonsense.
 They said the sale applied only to the meat products, not beef.
 I find that to be an incredibly stupid comment!

 I was told that the marketing department would call me within 24-48 hours.
 Marketing called the next day and we went around again over the definition of meat.
-Apparently, Oscar Meyer has developed a hybrid weiner which should be referred to as the by-product or hybrid weiner, not meat, because that is deceptive advertising.
+Apparently, Oscar Mayer has developed a hybrid weiner which should be referred to as the by-product or hybrid weiner, not meat, because that is deceptive advertising.

-It is this deceptive advertising and the attitude of Albertsons grocery personnel in University Place, that causes me to have to suspend all future purchases at that store.
+It is this deceptive advertising and the attitude of Albertsons grocery personnel in University Place that causes me to have to suspend all future purchases at that store.
 For those that keep track of that sort of thing, this is one customer no longer spending approximately $475 each month at their store.
-Multiply this by each customer that reads this blog and decides that BEEF truly is a meat and that Albertsons grocery is guilty of a bait and switch advertising gimmick.
+Multiply this by each customer that reads this blog and decides that BEEF truly is a meat and that Albertsons grocery is guilty of a bait-and-switch advertising gimmick.

-Blame it on Oscar Meyer if they choose, either way, I won't be shopping at the Bridgeport Way Albertsons store any longer.
+Blame it on Oscar Mayer if they choose, either way, I won't be shopping at the Bridgeport Way Albertsons store any longer.
 I will take my business to Fred Meyer for now.
 They often have lower prices than Albertsons, anyway.
-By the way, to assuage this angry customers feelings, Albertsons thought a $10 gift certificate would be sufficient.
+By the way, to assuage this angry customer's feelings, Albertsons thought a $10 gift certificate would be sufficient.
 They are wrong.
 If they do send the certificate, I will award it to anyone with the best response to this blog.
 Do you have a similar complaint about Albertsons?
 Tell us here.
 Register and blog.
-The best comment wins any certificate that Albertsons sends me.
+The best comment wins any certificate that Albertsons sends me. **